-9.40 Maintenance of the Open Space Character of Lands Designated as General Open Space
+9.40 Maintenance of the Open Space Character of Lands Designated as General Open Space resources and maintain the scenic quality and open space character of the rural area.

 Wherever possible, maintain the open space character of lands designated as General Open Space through acquisition and/or performance standards for locating new development.